Tai-Hsien/MeshSegNet/README.md

 3) random rescaling of each mesh in reasonable ranges.

 In this work, our intraoral scans are stored as VTP (VTK polygonal data) format.
-To read, write, and manipulate VTP files, we use **vedo**.
+To read, write, and manipulate VTP files programmingly, we use **vedo**.
 Please refer to
 <https://github.com/marcomusy/vedo>.
+If you need a GUI tool to read, annotate, and save to VTP files, please refer to <https://github.com/Tai-Hsien/Mesh_Labeler>.
 In our work, we have 36 intraoral
 scans, and all of these scans have been downsampled previously.
 We use 24 scans as the training set, 6 scans as the validation set, and keep 6 scans as the test set.
 For training and validation sets, each scan